-The principles implemented in energy policy include a commitment to decarbonize electricity production, eliminating the role of fossil gas in the electricity production system by 2O4O, provided that supply security is ensured, together with energy efficiency, incorporation of RES into final energy consumption, electrification of energy consumption and the use of renewable gases.
+The principles implemented in energy policy include a commitment to decarbonize electricity production, eliminating the role of fossil gas in the electricity production system by 2040, provided that supply security is ensured, together with energy efficiency, incorporation of RES into final energy consumption, electrification of energy consumption and the use of renewable gases.
 In addition to these principles, the State has also prohibited the production of nuclear energy in Portuguese territory.
 The development of electricity and gas transmission and distribution networks is ensured by the State, with a view to creating a smart and efficient network, with the capacity to integrate RES electricity production and storage as well as demand management solutions.
 Further goals include the rationalization of network access costs and the availability of injection capacity of RES production into the grid.
-Cooperation with Spain in the implementation of the interconnections required for the proper functioning of energy markets is another obligation of the Portuguese State.
+Cooperation with Spain in the implementation of the Portuguese State.